alexames/progress-and-poverty/Book 4/Book 4.md

-Book IV
+\part{Book IV: Effect of Material Progress upon the Distribution of Wealth}

-# Effect of Material Progress upon the Distribution of Wealth
+\parttoc